How to invest in property if you can’t afford a house

 Short term properties

 With the share economy growing every day, all sorts of property options are available.
 People are constantly looking for unique accommodation and experiences which opens up numerous options.
-Land with glamping options, caravans, buses or storage converted to units are all popular on sites such as airbnb or riparide.
-With a block of land and some basic amenities, you can make $200 or so a night per accommodation.
+Land with glamping options, caravans, buses or storage converted to units are all popular on sites such as Airbnb or Riparide.
+With a block of land and some basic amenities, you can make $300 plus a night per accommodation.
 How much you make will vary depending on the area and what you offer.
 Check out this article on holiday homes for more information.

 Buying a property off-the-plan means buying a property before it reaches the final stage of development.
-It does come with some risks, so financial and legal advice is crucial.
-However, there are numerous benefits in Australia for investing in property this way, including government incentives and tax depreciation.
+There are numerous benefits in Australia for investing in property this way, including government incentives and tax depreciation.
+However, it does come with some risks, so financial and legal advice is crucial.

 Keep an open mind